dbmcclain/Lisp-Actors/README.md

+--- Now for something new...
+Radul & Sussman Propagator Networks
+---
+Actors are perfect as a substrate for implementing R&S Propagator Networks.
+And this is an exciting new territory for programming.
+No longer bound by strict logic, you can write programs that provide justification for their decisions, even in the face of contradictory information - just like the real world.

+..(As a quick aside, work your way through Section 4 of the R&S Propagators paper, and see how trivial it is to perform multi-directional computations, as you find in Prolog and Erlang.
+No need to specify separate routines showing arity and direction of function arguments.
+Simple state Propagator legs in the various orders, and when it becomes possible to compute something new, it just happens.)..

 --- Debugging Actors Code
 ---
 While Actors radically simplify many things, debugging is a whole new universe, compared to what we are accustomed to with function call/return-style debugging.
 Totally!